Varun-Haris/Obstacle-avoidance-system/README.md

 *roslaunch your_package_name jackal_laser_world.launch*

 To change or remove the lazer/LiDAR, you can go to *accessories.urdf.xacro* and add the appropriate urdf file in the *jackal description* package.
 You can mention the description in the *examples.urdf.xacro* in the *accessories* folder

+The driver for the entire module is the navigation.cpp whose executable is created by building the system on *catkin_make* / *catkin build* depending on the system.
+The command to run the simulation is
+*rosrun your_package_name navigation*